-The academic program for each probationary student is determined by the Dean who has jurisdiction over him.
+The academic program for each probationary student is determined by the Dean of the college in which he is enrolled.

 REINSTATEMENT OF STUDENTS

 Students who have been dropped from the University are not eligible to register for credit courses in day, evening or summer sessions.